Taimali: History

-After Taiwan was handed over from Japan to the Republic of China in 1945, its name was modified to Taimali Village (太麻里村).
+After Taiwan was handed over from Japan to the Republic of China in 1945, the name was modified to Taimali Village (太麻里村), changing the word for "village" while keeping the other characters, but pronouncing them according to their Mandarin Chinese readings rather than their Japanese ones.

 Administrative divisions

 The township comprises nine villages: Beili, Dawang, Duoliang, Huayuan, Jinlun, Meihe, Sanhe, Taihe and Xianglan.